 Lam Family College of Business & Computer Science Pitch Contest

-The Lam Family College of Business (LFCoB) is proud to collaborate with the San Francisco State University chapter of the Association for Computer Machinery (ACM) to host the annual Computer Science Pitch Competition.
+The Lam Family College of Business (LFCoB) is proud to collaborate with the San Francisco State University chapter of the Association for Computer Machinery (ACM) and SparkSF to host the Engineering & Technology Pitch Competition (formerly called the Computer Science Pitch Competition).

-- First Place: HouseSync - Swastik N. Amatya (Computer Science); Chung Heng Poon (Computer Science)
+- First Place: HouseSync - Swastik N. Amatya (Computer Science); Chun Heng Poon (Computer Science)

 - Second Place: Laby - Odera Nwosu (Computer Science)